Davsooonowy/Davsooonowy/README.md

 ### Here's a Python Joke for You! 😄
 <!-- joke-placeholder -->
+Stop being homophobic and rude to the LGBTQ+ community.
+You should be thanking them for saving us plenty of room in heaven.
 How do you make holy water?
 You boil the hell out of it.
 \n$joke